andiyusanto/oracle-confirmed-sniper/README.md

 # Oracle-Confirmed Sniper (Strategy D)

-A Polymarket trading bot that combines **oracle-lead detection** with **end-cycle sniping** on BTC and ETH 5-minute prediction markets.
+A Polymarket trading bot that combines **oracle-lead detection** with **end-cycle sniping** on BTC, ETH and SOL 5-minute and 15-minute prediction markets.

 ## Architecture